MrSchmaltz/hello-word/README.md

 ## Solution
 Login to AWS with AWS CLI and install all the above technologies and create yourself account where necessary.

-## Tip: read it on raw mode in order to see the code formation.
+### Tip: read it on raw mode in order to see the code formation and all codes has be created as a file too.
 ## Terraform:
 Following all process from https://learn.hashicorp.com/tutorials/terraform/eks ending on the deployments so do not need to do Deploy and access Kubernetes Dashboard.